jaraco/cssutils/README.txt

 - CSSStyleDeclaration.getCSSValue and Value Classes are not implemented.
 These may be implemented in one of the next releases (0.9.2)

 - @charset not implemented according to spec (plan: 0.9.2)
+- selector .\1 does not work (it is very uncommon though)
 - CSS2Properties not implemented completely
 - Unexpected end of style sheet not handled according to spec
 - Properties are not bound to any CSS Version, so all properties are handled so